What is Public Square Outreach?

 -- sidewalk counseling

--- pregnancy support and abortion recovery
+-- pregnancy support

 -- prayer vigils

-PSO and the Public Sentiment Grid
+The Public Sentiment Grid

 Shifting a Public Sentiment Grid

 Shifting the distribution of our fellow citizens toward the pro-life perspective is central to the ongoing battle.
 In order to move our community in the red direction, we must find and follow through on ways to engage the mushy middle.
 Preaching and teaching to the pro-life choir may be comfortable and enjoyable.
 However, this will not yield an adequate harvest of partial and full conversions to the pro-life side.
 I am not proposing a weakening of other branches.
-The Pro-Life in the Public Square organization will work to build a stronger PSO branch.
+The Pro-Life in the Public Square organization will work to build a stronger public square outreach branch.

-The Public Square Outreach branch of the pro-life tree has three sub-branches:
+The public square outreach branch of the pro-life tree has three sub-branches:

 1. Displaying fixed signs.